Col Joye: Musical career

-He has also recorded various other cross-over styles such as country music.

 Entrepreneurship

-During the period between personal musical successes in the late 50s and early 1960s, Col and Kevin Jacobsen built an influential entertainment management, publishing and recording business, including ATA Studios in Glebe, New South Wales.
+During the period between personal musical successes in the late 1950s and early 1960s, Col and Kevin Jacobsen built an influential entertainment management, publishing and recording business, including ATA Studios in Glebe, New South Wales.
 This business worked with developing and promoting artists including the Bee Gees, and their brother Andy Gibb.
-Their promotions company, Jacobsen Entertainment, continued into the 2000s, with Col and Kevin remaining as principal directors.
+Their promotions company, Jacobsen Entertainment, continued into the 2000s, with the brothers remaining as principal directors.

-Personal life
+Personal life and death

 In 1990, while pruning a neighbour's tree with a chainsaw as a favour, Joye slipped and fell six metres onto brick paving below, striking his head and falling into a coma, as well as sustaining serious lower back and shoulder injuries.
 Initially given a poor prognosis, he eventually recovered to start performing and touring again in 1998.

+Joye died in Sydney on 5 August 2025, at the age of 88.

 Honours, awards and recognition

-On 8 June 1981, he was appointed as a Member of the Order of Australia for his entertainment and philanthropic work.

-The ARIA Music Awards in 1988, inducted Joye into the ARIA Hall of Fame.
+On 8 June 1981, he was appointed a Member of the Order of Australia for his entertainment and philanthropic work.
+In 1988, the ARIA Music Awards in 1988, inducted Joye into the ARIA Hall of Fame.